 A change of scenery can do wonders for a person’s mood and outlook, and that’s especially true when it comes to those who are living a sober lifestyle.
 Maybe you and some friends or family can celebrate a year of sobriety by heading out of town for a few days.
 Doing so is a great way to see more of the world, mentally de-stress and feel reinvigorated about life and the road that lies ahead.

 Short overnight trips with a friend or two are also great ways to celebrate reaching a goal.
 These are less complicated and expensive than full-blown vacations, and can be an ideal option for smaller milestones.

 It’s crucial to celebrate the transition

-One of the reasons it’s so vital to celebrate recovery milestones big and small is that your child is likely experiencing a hole in their life where mental illness or substance abuse used to be.
-For instance, their sobriety might require that they purge old friends, avoid certain environments that once brought joy, or experience a shift in their social status.
+One of the reasons it’s so vital to celebrate recovery milestones big and small is that you might be experiencing an emptiness in your life where mental illness or substance abuse used to be.
+For instance, your sobriety might require letting go of old friends, avoiding certain environments you possibly tied your identity to or experiencing a shift in your social status.
 No matter the gap, it’s one that needs to be replaced with something healthy and supportive.
-Otherwise, there’s a risk of returning to harmful behaviors, people and environments, which can become triggers.

 Despite the milestones you have achieved, maintaining sobriety is a lifelong process and one that requires much mental motivation and drive.
 For this reason, it’s important to celebrate those milestones you achieve throughout this journey.
 They’re likely to help you feel supported and encouraged, as well as strengthen you to keep going.